Thartvigsen/thartvigsen.github.io/_pages/about.md

 I am generally interested in sequential representation learning, or building vector representations that capture relevant temporal dynamics in sequential data such as time series or text.
 So far, I have studied and published on early classification, clinical note classification, attention mechanisms for RNNs, meta word embeddings, interpretable machine learning, and irregularly-sampled time series.
 Much of my work involves Recurrent Neural Networks and Reinforcement Learning.
 On my [Publications](https://thartvigsen.github.io/publications/) page I describe some of my representative research in more detail.
 I am also interested in applications to problems of human health and sustainability (particularly conservation biology).
 -->

-Please feel free to contact me with questions regarding my research or our program at WPI.
-I am always looking to chat about research!

 ### Publications